Diagnostics and treatment of retinal diseases

 Pigmentary retinopathy is one of the main causes of visual impairment in the young and adult age in the western world.
 The initial symptom may vary in accordance with the form of disease; visual acuity is usually preserved up to the most advanced stages of the disease.

-The diagnosis of pigment retinopathy is established when the following conditions are present:
+The diagnosis of pigment retinopathy is established when the following conditions are present:- bilateral involvement;

 There are currently no therapies able to halt or regenerate the atrophic retinal areas.
 Patients today can benefit from the use of optical aids: polarized lenses, telescopic systems, wide angle optical groups (for expand the visual field).
 Diet supplementation with vitamin A, cyanosides, omega-3 fatty acids, lutein, curcumin can improve the metabolic conditions of the degenerated retinal areas but there is no evidence that their use can stop disease progression.
 Gene therapy, retinal cell transplantation and retinal prosthesis implantation represent the next golden standard for the treatment of pigmentary retinopathy.